-There is less ambiguity in the present interpretation because the hill in question is a linear feature: the escarpment extending from Hanbury Hill southwards and running immediately to the west of the modern-day Love Lane.
-As already indicated, this delineates the Keuper Sandstone beds of Oldswinford from the Bunter Series sandstone and pebble beds of the low lying heath-land to the west (now occupied by Mary Stevens Park, Bigmoor playing field, the western half of Stourbridge Golf course and much of Norton).
+There is less ambiguity in the present interpretation because the hill in question is a linear feature: the escarpment extending from Hanbury Hill and Pepper Hill southwards, and running immediately to the west of the modern-day Love Lane.
+(Linear hill features and the phrase Tlong dune, meaning along the hill, are relatively common in Anglo-Saxon charters, particularly those of the former Hwiccan region-Stokes, 2011).
+As already indicated, this escarpment delineates the Keuper Sandstone beds of Oldswinford from the Bunter Series mottled sandstone and pebble beds of the low lying heath-land to the west (now occupied by Mary Stevens Park, Bigmoor playing field, the western half of Stourbridge Golf Course and much of Norton).

-The assumed line of the charter boundary follows Love Lane southwards along the top of this escarpment.
+The assumed line of the charter boundary follows Love Lane southwards along the top of the scarp.
 The fall to the west is around 20m and, even today, the escarpment is a very noticeable feature of the landscape.
 Moreover, moving "along the hill" (south along Love Lane) brings us directly to a lower lying marshy area containing a fish pond.
 Photograph 9 shows the pond which, today, abuts a house in Peartree Drive.
 The pond has clearly been enhanced by damming and small-scale quarrying, but it is quite possible that a smaller pool existed in this location during the Anglo-Saxon period, only being enlarged in more recent times.
-The pond lies just within Pedmore, but it is shown (though apparently smaller than today) on Brettel and Davies' 1827 plan of Oldswinford.
+The pond lies just within Pedmore parish, but it is shown (though apparently smaller than today) on Brettel and Davies' 1827 plan of Oldswinford.
+The 1814 OS surveyor's drawing for Stourbridge actually shows three small ponds in this location.

-Immediately to the north-west of the present-day pond there was (until being drained in the 20th century) a flat boggy area crossed by numerous small streams.
+The present-day pond lies on the eastern edge of an extended and (until it was drained in the 20th century) boggy plain crossed by numerous small streams.
 The whole area was referred to as The Moor in the 1733 Oldswinford boundary perambulation.
-Big Moor and Landing Moor fields are shown close to the fish pond on the 1846 Tithe Map of Pedmore; and (as mentioned above) "Bigmoor" survives today as the name of a (now drained) playing field in this location.
-A succession of dammed ponds existed just 320m to the west in the 18th century (see Court and Blackden (1782) and Hemingway (2005)), and another small pond is shown 300m NW on the 1888 6-inch OS map.
+Big Moor and Landing Moor fields are shown close to the fish pond on the 1846 Tithe Map of Pedmore; and (as mentioned above) "Bigmoor" survives here today as the name of a (now drained) playing field.
+Three hundred metres downstream the pond's outflow was sufficient in the 14th century to power Rotherford Mill (Dudley Historic Environment Record, 2014).
+A small pond is shown here on the 1888 6-inch OS map.
+A further succession of dammed ponds existed just 320m to the west in the 18th century (see Court and Blackden, 1782 and Hemingway, 2005).
 If the present pool does not, itself, represent stiran mere, it seems highly plausible, because of the watery nature of the surrounding area, that stiran mere was located very close by.